Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Results and Discussion

 \subsection{Spatial Distribution of NGC 346 stars}

-The right frame of Figure~\ref{fig:NGC346_JWST_3colour} shows the spatial distribution of the prominent young populations towards NGC 346 overlaid on the F335M image.
-There is a high degree of spatial overlap between YSOs (red squares) and YSOs with Pa{$\alpha$} excess (orange diamonds), and their location appears to be spatially correlated with the bright dust emission.
-The YSOs clearly follow the arc and are located where it intersects with the other filaments in the north of the complex, confirming the clustered nature of star formation in this region.

-Interestingly, at optical wavelengths, many of these sources are either not visible or not correctly identified as YSOs, highlighting the importance of IR observations to accurately interpret star-forming regions.
+Figure~\ref{fig:NGC346_JWST_3colour} shows there is a high degree of spatial overlap between YSOs (red squares), YSOs with Pa{$\alpha$} excess (orange diamonds), and the bright F444W dust emission.
+Interestingly, at optical wavelengths, many of these sources are either not visible ($\sim27\%$) or may be erroneously misidentified as main-sequence stars (de Marchi in prep.), highlighting the importance of IR observations to accurately interpret star-forming regions.
 We note that the location of both YSOs and YSOs with Pa{$\alpha$} excess do not necessarily correspond to the clusters previously identified in the {\em HST} data \citep{Sabbi2007}.
 On the contrary, they tend to encircle the cavities created by the NGC~346 OB stars \citep{Zeidler2022}.
 The distribution of the PMS stars and the newly-identified YSOs supports the scenario proposed by \cite{Sabbi2022}, in which a global hierarchical collapse culminates in ``river-like'' structures responsible for the formation of clumps where significant changes in the coherence of the motion field are detected, and therefore where one expects high gas friction.

-On the other hand, the older PMS stars (blue dots) are diffusely distributed across the field.
-This larger spatial dispersion is consistent with formation episodes over the past $20-30$~Myr, while this stratification is likely due to both turbulent star formation and early dynamical evolution, in agreement with the spiralling nature and increasing rotation with distance from the centre of NGC~346 \citep[e.g.,][]{DeMarchi2011c, Cignoni2011, Sabbi2022, Zeidler2022}.
+On the other hand, the older PMS stars (blue dots) which have cleared their dust envelopes and are optically thin are diffusely distributed across the field.
+This larger spatial dispersion is consistent with formation episodes over the past $20$~Myr \citep{DeMarchi2011c, DeMarchi2011b}, and is likely due to both turbulent star formation and early dynamical evolution, in agreement with the spiralling nature and increasing rotation with distance from the centre of NGC~346 \citep[e.g.,][]{DeMarchi2011c, Cignoni2011, Sabbi2022, Zeidler2022} due to hierarchical collapse \citep{VazquezSemadeni2019}.